 - Nomination from a province if you have one

 - Written employment offer from a Canadian employer if you have one

-You will have to upload the copies of the above documents if you are offered an invitation to apply for Canada PR Visa.
-Majority of the applicants will also have to upload the below:
+You will have to upload copies of the above documents if you are offered an invitation to apply for Canada PR Visa.
+Applicants will also have to upload the below: